Medicines and Healthcare products Regulatory Agency: Funding

 The MHRA is funded by the Department of Health and Social Care for the regulation of medical devices, whilst the costs of medicines regulation is met through fees from the pharmaceutical industry.
 This has led to suggestions by some MPs that the MHRA is too reliant on industry, and so not fully independent.

 In 2017, the MHRA was awarded over £980,000 by the Bill & Melinda Gates Foundation to fund its work with the foundation and the World Health Organization on improving safety monitoring for new medicines in low and middle-income countries.
 In response to a Freedom of Information request, in 2022 the MHRA stated that approximately £3 million had been received from the Gates Foundation for a number of initiatives spanning several financial years.

 Key people

-Dr June Raine has been the chief executive of the MHRA since 2019, succeeding Dr Ian Hudson who had held the post since 2013.
+June Raine has been the chief executive of the MHRA since 2019, succeeding Ian Hudson who had held the post since 2013.

 The MHRA's strategy is set by a board which consists of a chairperson (appointed for a three-year term by the Secretary of State for the Department of Health and Social Care) and eight non-executive directors, together with the chief executive and chief operating officer.
-The chair since September 2020 is Stephen Lightfoot, who is also chair of Sussex Community NHS Foundation Trust and non-executive chair of Sussex Primary Care Limited.
-Sir Michael Rawlins was the chair from 2014 to 2020.
+The current co-chairs are Amanda Calvert, Graham Cooke and Michael Whitehouse.